endlos99/xdt99/doc/MANUAL.md

     $ xdm99.py work.disk -9 -a hello-s.v9t9

-Note that `xdm99` will not infer the format automatically, so if we forget to supply `-t` or `-9` when adding files, the meta data of the files will be stored on the disk image as part of the file contents.
+Note that `xdm99` will not infer the format automatically, so if we forget to supply `-t` or `-9` when adding files, the metadata of the files will be stored on the disk image as part of the file contents.

-Since TIFILES and v9t9 formats already store all meta data, options `-n` and `-f` are ignored when used in combination with `-t` or `-9`.
+Since TIFILES and v9t9 formats already store all metadata, options `-n` and `-f` are ignored when used in combination with `-t` or `-9`.

 We should note that `xdm99` also handles short TIFILES files as used by